This pledge closed 9 months ago

-Homeless/Houseless neighbors respond enthusiastically to WASH training (Water, Sanitation and Handwashing) to prevent disease transmission.
+Houseless neighbors respond enthusiastically to WASH training (Water, Sanitation and Handwashing) to prevent disease transmission.
 The key is teaching folks to cough properly and provide the means for them to wash their hands at community meals and shelters.
 Warming center staff need to protect themselves, their clients and the community at large by implementing disease control guidelines.

-Act now and wake up the establishment which is trying to suppress warnings about infectious disease control options
+Act now and wake up your own local homeless services establishment which is trying to suppress warnings about infectious disease on almost every jurisdiction